Himanshu4313/E-commerce-Product_list_Project/README.md

-# This project is build React.js.
+# This project is build using React.js.
 For learning purpose

-   And  three functionality In this project , but one functionality is working on ...
+   And  three functionality is exist In this project , but one functionality is working on ...
 # Functionality will be
 1 Show all E-commerce productList from api..
 2 Show single product details.